Home » Recipes » Rosemary Shortbread Cookies (Savory Shortbread)

 Cut shortbread biscuits on a tray

 Place tray in the freezer and freeze for 10 minutes (or refrigerate for 30 minutes if your tray doesn’t fit in the freezer.)
-Alternatively, you can freeze the discs stacked between squares of parchment.
+Alternately, you can freeze the discs stacked between squares of parchment.

 Bake in preheated oven until shortbread is just lightly golden around the edges, about 10-12 minutes.